How to Build Referral Partnerships as an Independent Notary

 - For law firms: Court reporters are a great option.

-- For title companies: Surveyors, inspectors, or even realtors can be valuable partners.
+- For title companies: Surveyors, inspectors, or realtors can be valuable partners.

 Step 2: Find Referral Partners